-Holly Grove School recognises that Deputy DSLs must be trained to same standard as the DSL.
+Holly Grove School recognises that Deputy DSL's must be trained to same standard as the DSL.

-The designated teachers have responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
-In our setting, this is Rebecca Taylor (Lead Designated Teacher), Karen Alty, Eve Taylor, Danielle Alty & Aisling Carruthers.
+The designated teacher has a responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+In our setting, the Lead Designated Teacher is Rebecca Taylor (Assistant Headteacher).
+Karen Alty (Headeacher), Eve Taylor (Deputy Headteacher) and Aisling Carruthers (EYFS Lead) are also designated teachers.